GDxU/ypilot/README-yp.md

     a Fish is Mortal

-Which uses the standard library called `mortal`, which defines the adjectives `Mortal` and `Respawning` (among others things).
+Which uses the standard library called `mortal`, which defines the adjectives `Mortal` and `Respawning` (among other things).
 Then you could write another file like this to use that file:

     use "standard:mortal.yp"
     use "http://www.example.com/ypilot/fish.yp"